swaggerexpert/cookie/README.md

 Percent-encodes characters that fall outside the allowable set defined by the `lenient-cookie-value` rule.
 This allows for a more permissive interpretation of cookie values.

-- **Use Case**: Useful when broader compatibility is needed, or when leniency in cookie values is acceptable.
+- **Use Case**: Useful when broader compatibility is needed, and when leniency in cookie values is acceptable.

 ```js
 import { cookieValueLenientPercentEncoder } from '@swaggerexpert/cookie';